akjayant/Neural-Architecture-Search-Project/README.md

 This is an attempt of Neural Architecture in Deep Reinforcement Learning and for a start we tried it with Lunar Lander and DDQN network approximation.
 We are using ENAS by Google Brain for this.
 [Paper link](https://arxiv.org/abs/1802.03268)

 ### Environment - Open AI GYM's Lunar-Lander-v2
-Enviroment is solved if you reach 200 score
+    Enviroment is solved if you reach 200 score!
 ### Run to search

     python enas_contoller.py